jmquigley/gadgets/docs/lib/label/Label.md

 - `ui-label` - Applied to the surrounding `<span>` element for all labels

 #### Properties
+- `defaultText: {string} ('default')` - If the text is fully deleted from the label, then this text is put in as a placeholder.
 - `focus: {boolean} (false)` - If true, then this control is given the focus
 - `noedit: {boolean} (false)` - If true, then the control can't be edited
 - `text: {string} ('')` - the text value associated with the label.